kenstarzer/selector-basics/README.md

-# Website Template
+# CSS Selector Basics Tutorial

-Fork and use this template repo (a.k.a. "boilerplate") for any web project
+Fork and use this template repo for the tutorial.

-## Use this repo

-1. Click "Use this template"
-1. Choose either "Create a new repository" or "[Open in a Codespace](https://codespaces.new/criticalwebdesign/website-template)"
+## Selectors: Identifying What to Style